GovCompass

 2 August 2026 ⚠️, approaching (2 months away)

 Transparency obligations (Art.
-50): AI-generated content labelling, chatbot disclosure obligations, and deepfakedeepfakeAI-generated or manipulated audio, image or video that convincingly depicts real people or events that did not occur; subject to labelling duties under the EU AI Act's transparency tier.Open full entry → labelling requirements come into force.
+50): AI-generated content labeling, chatbot disclosure obligations, and deepfakedeepfakeAI-generated or manipulated audio, image or video that convincingly depicts real people or events that did not occur; subject to labeling duties under the EU AI Act's transparency tier.Open full entry → labeling requirements come into force.

 2 December 2027 🔜, NEW omnibus deadline